Deja Vu I & II: The Casebooks of Ace Harding (Game Boy Color)

 Overall, Deja Vu is a very fun game that should last you a week or two in playing, as long as you don't use a FAQ.
 It's highly recommended that you pick it up even if you've beaten Deja Vu on the NES, because this is really two games in one.

-If you enjoyed this Deja Vu I & II: The Casebooks of Ace Harding review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Deja Vu I & II: The Casebooks of Ace Harding review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!